Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 Where to Buy

-If you are looking to acquire Peperomia for your collection, they are available online on Amazon (Link to Amazon).
+If you are looking to acquire Peperomia for your collection, you may get them from Amazon (Link to Amazon).

 How to care for Peperomia puteolata indoors

-To care for Peperomia puteolata indoors, provide medium to bright indirect light (filtered light), average warmth of 15-260C, humidity of 55-65% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding in spring and summer
+To care for Peperomia puteolata indoors, provide medium to bright indirect light, warmth of 15-260C, humidity of 55-65% and moderately moist, fertile, well-drained soil coupled with monthly feeding in spring and summer

 Parallel Peperomia, Peperomia puteolata, Peperomia tetragona